sodacan-net/sodacan-core/docs/architecture.md

  | value | value | The value of the variable, if any|

 ### Message Delivery
-When a message is published, it is immediately delivered to any subscribing consumers, baring hardware or infrastructure difficulties.
+When a message is published, it is immediately available to any subscribing modules, baring hardware or infrastructure difficulties.
 If a consumer (module) is unavailable, the message will be delivered when the component is restored.

 Latency between a message being published and being consumed should be in the neighborhood of 1-20 milliseconds, depending on the underlying hardware.
 Any application that depends on faster delivery should seek another solution.

 ### Module Persistence
+******* Fix this
-Since messages arrive at a module one by-one, it is important to maintain state within a module.
+Since events arrive at a module one-by-one, it is important to maintain state within a module.
 For example, a lamp module might have a "mode" setting that determines how other messages are handled.
 The mode-setting message will have arrived sometime before subsequent messages are processed that need the value of the mode setting.
 In the following, the `mode` variable will have been set via message some time in the past.
 When midnight arrives, that variable will be needed.
 Between those two times, the module may be off-line (crashed, power failure, explicitly taken off-line, etc).
 So, when the module needs to be restored, the variables must also be restored.

 ```
 	MODULE lamp1